rafaelcaricio/pylint-oops-overrides/README.md

 You might use `oops-overrides-checker` pylint plugin in conjunction with [`overrides`](https://github.com/mkorpela/overrides).
-Overrides is a decorator to automatically detect mismatch when overriding a methods.
+Overrides is a decorator to automatically detect mismatch when overriding a method.
 It executes in runtime with your code and checks if your implementation is compliant with the original method definition.